Over the years I’ve made a lot of affiliate marketing mistakes. And I’ve watched a lot of others do the same thing…

 The list goes on, and often people completely neglect the treasure trove of resources a good affiliate manager can provide.

-So if you’re marketing products outside of Amazon and using one of the bigger networks or a company that does things in-house, reach out and get to know them.
+So if you’re marketing products outside of the Amazon affiliate program and are using one of the bigger networks or a company that does things in-house, reach out and get to know them.

 You might be surprised at just how much easier they make it for you to generate sales.
 Win-win, right?